-We performed \textit{subject-wise} splits for the data from the three domains, i.e., we split them into 60\%, 20\%, 20\% for training, validation and testing, respectively.
-Note that all the data from one subject were assigned to either of the 3 sets under the \textit{subject-wise} splits.
-In particular, we used the training part of source and target domains while training our model.
-We used the validation part and test part of target domain for validation and testing.
+We performed \textit{subject-wise} splits for the data from the three domains, i.e., we split them into 60\%, 20\%, and 20\% for training, validation and testing, respectively, such that the data from one subject were assigned to either of the 3 splits.
+We used the training part of source and target domains while training our model.
+We used the validation part and test part of the target domain for validation and testing.
 Following \cite{tri_training,dirt}, we used the validation split of the target domain to select the best hyperparameters in our model.
-We tuned the parameters $\lambda_1, \lambda_2$ in the range $\{0.00001, 0.0001, 0.001, 0.01, 0.1, 1\}$ and set their values as $\lambda_1=0.01$ and $\lambda_2=0.001$.
-For self-training, we set the maximum iterations $r$ to 2, as the performance of the model is found to converge.
+We tuned the parameters $\lambda_1, \lambda_2$ in the range $\{0.00001, 0.0001, 0.001, 0.01, 0.1, 1\}$, and set their values as $\lambda_1=0.01$ and $\lambda_2=0.001$.
+For iterative self-training, we set the maximum iterations $r$ to 2, as the performance of the model was found to converge.
 We used Adam optimizer with a learning rate of 1e-3 that is decayed by 0.1 after 10 epochs, weight decay of 3e-4, $\beta_1 = 0.5$, $\beta_2 = 0.99$, and a batch size of 128.
+We trained the model for a predetermined number of epochs (15 epochs in our case) per iteration.
 All the experiments were performed with PyTorch 1.7 on a NVIDIA GeForce RTX 2080 Ti GPU.
 The source code and supplementary material are available at \href{https://github.com/emadeldeen24/ADAST}{https://github.com/emadeldeen24/ADAST}.